decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## BLS12-381 Ciphersuites

 The following two ciphersuites are based on the BLS12-381 elliptic curves defined in Section 4.2.1 of [@I-D.irtf-cfrg-pairing-friendly-curves].
 The targeted security level of both suites in bits is `k = 128` (the actual security leven is closer to 126 bits).
 The number of bits of the order `r`, of the G1 and G2 subgroups, is `log2(r) = 255`.
 The base points `BP1` and `BP2` of G1 and G2 are the points `BP` and `BP'` correspondingly, as defined in Section 4.2.1 of [@I-D.irtf-cfrg-pairing-friendly-curves].
-For completeness, BLS12-381 and the relevant functionality (base points `BP1` and `BP2`, the pairing `e` as well as the point encoding and decoding operations) are defined in (#the-bls12-381-curve).
+For completeness, BLS12-381 and the relevant functionality (base points `BP1` and `BP2`, the pairing `h` as well as the point encoding and decoding operations) are defined in (#the-bls12-381-curve).

 The first ciphersuite uses the hash-to-curve suite `BLS12381G1_XOF:SHAKE-256_SSWU_RO_`, defined by this document in [Appendix A.1](#bls12-381-hash_to_curve-def), which is based on the SHAKE-256 extendable output function, as defined in Section 6.2 of [@!SHA3].